Learn how to navigate the world of dating in the Netherlands with our guide to understanding Dutch men and women and the local dating culture.

 No time for small talk

 During your date, you will soon discover that the Dutch tend to value deeper discussions with a purpose far more than pointless small talk.
-Their straight-forward approach to dating also means they might ask you personal questions or your opinions on tricky subject matters.
+Their straightforward approach to dating also means they might ask you personal questions or your opinions on tricky subject matters.
 But don’t be put off.
 This may appear rude or slightly invasive to the untrained dater.
 However, in the Netherlands, there is little social negativity attached to it.
 Your date simply wants to know your opinion on these subjects to evaluate if you are compatible.
 Makes total sense, right?
 Some people actually find this level of honesty refreshing when dating in the Netherlands.

 Going Dutch: splitting the bill and chivalry

-The value of gender equality seeps into many interactions in Dutch dating, which means that customs such as splitting the bill is not uncommon.
+The value of gender equality seeps into many interactions in Dutch dating, which means that customs such as splitting the bill are not uncommon.
 Some might see this as unromantic, but Dutch relationships pride themselves on equality between partners.
 Plus, this shouldn’t really come as a surprise considering you are in the country that gave name to the phrase ‘going Dutch’ (splitting a bill).
 An alternative might be for one person to pay for, say, drinks and the other for movie tickets.

 Moving into a relationship in the Netherlands